lamak-qaizar/weather-station-kata/README.md

 ## Objective

-Test and refactor the legacy `WeatherStation` class before adding the features given below.
+1. Test the legacy `WeatherStation` class
+2. Refactor to improve it
+3. Add the features listed below using TDD

 ### Features